ProductivityFeb 28, 2025· 6 min read· Updated Jul 7, 2026

 Why the big boards aren't enough

 That doesn't mean skip them.
 It means add other sources with less competition and higher signal.
+Both have a place.
+They just can't be your only source.

 For tech and product roles